Online and flexible course development (FlexNTU)

 The following definitions establish a common language to ensure a consistent understanding and application of learning management and design:

 - Digital broadly describes the use of computer technology, independent of, or integral to online environments.

 - Learning is the acquisition of knowledge or skills through study, experience, or being taught.

-- Face-to-face learning is where activities require learners and teachers to be located in the same physical environment.
+- Face-to-face learning is where activities require learners and teachers to be in the same physical environment.

 - Online learning is where the internet is used as the primary method to deliver learning and assessment.

 - Blended learning is a combination of any proportion of face-to-face and online learning activity, as part of a coherent course offer.

 - Flexible learning offers a diverse range of students’ choices about when, where, and how they learn, and how they pay for their course.

 - Distance learning mostly comprises of online learning activities where the student does not have to attend the University campus.